zaceno/hyperapp-nestable/README.md

 You could make the tag a regular html tag such as `div` or `section` too.
 You may want that for CSS-reasons.
 But you can't yet sett any attributes such as `class` or `id` on it.

-## Passing props to a component
+## Component properties

-You can control the state & behavior of your component from the outside, by passing props to it, just the same as for a regular, stateless component:
+You can pass props to a component (just like any other).
+When you do, these values are set on the state of your component, like this:

 ```jsx
 <AvatarEditor